Principality of Galicia: Domestic policies

 In 1152, following the death of Volodymyrko, the Galician throne passed to his only son, Yaroslav Osmomysl.
 Yaroslav began his reign with the Battle of the Siret River in 1153 against Grand Prince Iziaslav, which resulted in heavy losses for the Galicians but ended with Iziaslav's retreat and death soon after.
 This eliminated the immediate threat from the east, and Yaroslav secured peace with his other neighbours, Hungary and Poland, through diplomacy.
-He also neutralised his main rival, Ivan Rostyslavych Berladnyk, the senior descendant of the Rostyslavych brothers and former prince of Zvenyhorod.
+He also neutralised his main rival, Ivan Berladnyk, the senior descendant of the Rostyslavych brothers and former prince of Zvenyhorod.

 These diplomatic achievements allowed Yaroslav to focus on domestic development.
 His rule was marked by construction projects in Halych and other towns, the enrichment of monasteries, and the consolidation of Galician influence in the lower reaches of the Dniester, Prut, and Danube rivers.
 Around 1157, the Assumption Cathedral was completed in Halych; it was the second largest church in Kievan Rus' after Saint Sophia in Kiev.
 The city itself developed into a large urban centre, covering approximately 11 × 8.5 kilometres.

 Despite his strong international position, Yaroslav's rule was influenced by the citizens of Halych, whose collective will he was often compelled to respect, even in matters of personal and family life.